UMass Boston

 Insurance

-With the UMass Boston school insurance, you can seek care at University Health Services (UHS) or any healthcare facility both in Massachusetts or outside the state (see below regarding in and out-of-network providers).
-Keep your insurance card with you at all times in case it is needed.
+• With UMass Boston's health insurance, you can seek care at University Health Services (UHS) or any healthcare facility within or outside Massachusetts.
+Always keep your insurance card with you.

 Medical Care